evaliu2002/PetMyDog/Weekly Reports/ReportTwo.md

 #### Team Report: Status Update and Project Meeting Agenda
     Goals from last week:
-    - Front-end: come up with the components needed.
+    - Front-end: Come up with the components needed.
 Using ant design to look for UI components.
     - Back-end: Design database schema.
     - Front&Back: Discuss what request/response are sent between the front/back end.
 Figure out the platform we are hosting the web app.